 Who said a hobby couldn’t make you money?
 There is absolutely no reason at all why you can’t turn your spare time into spare change.
 Even if you’re not doing it to make money, filling out surveys can be a fulfilling pastime that sees you making active contributions to the society you’re a part of.

 There are all sorts of surveys for you to fill out.
-You can let companies know what you think about their products or you can help people gage what society thinks about a certain issue.
-If you’ve done this before and think it’d be something you’d like to do again or if you would like to earn a couple of quid you should check out sites and apps like Surveys on the Go, Toluna, Swagbucks, Valued Opinions and Crowdology.
+You can let companies know what you think about their products or you can help people gauge what society thinks about a certain issue.
+If you’ve done this before and think it’d be something you’d like to do again or if you would like to earn a couple of bucks, you should check out sites and apps like Surveys on the Go, Toluna, Swagbucks, Valued Opinions, and Crowdology.

 2. Being an Online Admin

-The internet can be a volatile place.
-Unfortunately, internet trolls have been around for almost as long as the internet and if they were left unchecked, the internet would a molten mess of vile bigotry.
+Internet trolls have been around for almost as long as the internet, and if they were left unchecked, the internet would be a molten mess of vile bigotry.
 All the useful information would be lost in a sea of meta-hate and nobody would have the energy to search for it.

 Do you think you have what it takes to be an online moderator?